Education Specialist Program in Curriculum Leadership

 Who is this program designed for?

-This program is designed for teachers, instructional coaches, curriculum directors, and principals with an interest in staying current in instructional and curricular issues in pk-12 schools.
+The Education Specialist Program in Curriculum and Institution is designed for teachers, instructional coaches, curriculum directors, and principals with an interest in staying current in instructional and curricular issues in pk-12 schools.

 What will this program do for me?